 Topiary is a tool for rapidly prototyping location-based applications.
 It introduces a Wizard of Oz approach for testing location-based applications in the field, without requiring a location infrastructure.

-CHI, UIST, TOCHI, IEEE Pervasive Computing, IJHCS, Ubicomp, IUI, ICMI, Pervasive, GI
+CHI, UIST, TOCHI, SIGGRAPH, IEEE Pervasive Computing, IJHCS, Ubicomp, IUI, ICMI, Pervasive, GI